COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 the SAS/SHARE product does permit writes).
 The message can also

-be cause if the submitter of the job (RACFUSER) does not have the
+because if the submitter of the job (RACFUSER) does not have the

 correct RACF/ACF2 access authority to write to the dataset, and